How To Clear Your Gun After It Jams – And Prevent It From Happening Again

 • If the next round doesn't feed properly, pull the upper receiver to the rear and lock it.
 Eject the magazine and re-insert it, ensuring it is seated flush within the magazine well.
 Close the upper receiver and prepare to fire.

 • If that magazine fails to seat, insert your backup magazine.
 You do have a backup magazine, right?
+If not you may want to start carrying either a single mag carrier or double magazine holster to be prepared for this type of situation.

 Clearing Firearm Malfunctions - Conceal Carry Training Videos